 Yes – he’s been sectioned, we’ve seen the papers.

 Right – he’s in his house and last time you went there he ran off.
 Do we anticipate he’ll actually open the door given we know he is now resistant to admission or will he actually run off again even with the police there?
 We can handle the running off bit (assuming we don’t send one of our larger units who is better at kicking doors off than running after people, but we’ve got a couple of runners on the team too).
-If this guy just sits in the house with the door shut waving at us, we’ll just have to wave back and go back to the station for more coffee and doughnuts.
+If this guy just sits in the house with the door shut waving at us, we’ll just end up waving back before returning to the station for more coffee and doughnuts.

 Incidentally, in the Kent and Dorset cases, amongst the first questions to be asked was, “Why wasn’t an ambulance called earlier?” << Chapter 11 of the Code of Practice to the MHA – is law!